-Earlier this year in downtown Houston, six construction workers were injured in a huge scaffolding collapse just outside a luxury apartment building that was under construction.
+Earlier this year in downtown Houston, six construction workers were injured in a construction.
 The accident happened just blocks from Minute Maid Park, the home of the Houston Astros, and video from the scene showed the twisted metal wreckage of the scaffolding covering almost a full city block, which isn’t surprising, since the scaffolding covered most of the block and reached a height of about seven stories.
 Thankfully, according to the Houston Fire Department, the injured were all workers; no others were injured in the collapse, including first responders and passersby.

 The accident happened at just after 11 a.m.
 Witnesses reported hearing something that resembled a small explosion, with a loud crack, followed by a boom, and when they looked to where the sound came from, they describe the scaffolding falling like a row of dominoes, followed by a thick cloud of dust that looked much like smoke.
 They all describe the collapse as happening very quickly.